| Introduction The HyVac 2-14 vacuum pumps are basic oil sealed rotary vane

 trap.
 For dealing with contamination once it is in the pump consider an oil filtration

 system that can be hooked up to the pump to re-circulate and de-acidify the oil.
+The poor users solution to oil contamination problems "Change the oil

 frequently".
 Create a larger oil sump that lasts longer in getting contaminated.